ruboerner/FEMT2D/README.md

 fem = fe.removeDirichlet(fem, 'sigmaBC', [1e-2, 1e-3], 'thicknessBC', 2e4, freq);
 ```

 Although arbitrary topography can be modelled in the computational domain, the Earth's surface at both boundaries is restricted to be at $z=0$ m.
-This feature will be included in a future release of the `FEtoolbox`.
+This feature will be included in a future release of the `FEMT2D`.

 ### Solution of the system